Synzack/ldapper/README.md

 Usage of ./ldapper:
   -H string
     	Use NTLM authentication
-  -d string
-    	Domain.
-Only needed if using NTLM authentication.
   -dc string
     	IP address or FQDN of target DC
   -h	Display help menu